Jenovesan/Guilds/README.md

     }

 ### Reverse Spiral claiming system
-When claiming a square of chunks, claiming occurs in a reverse spiral incase the guild runs out of power mid-claiming and to keep claims connected
+When claiming a square of chunks, claiming occurs in a reverse spiral incase the guild runs out of power mid-claiming and to keep claims connected when claiming around other guilds' claims

     private GuildChunk[] getSquareChunks(int radius) {
         // Uses a reverse-spiral matrix algorithm so claims will be connected while claiming in a radius